ChinenyenwaN1/DevOps-Project-Documentation/Project 11 - ANSIBLE CONFIGURATION MANAGEMENT.md

 2. This playbook is divided into two parts, each of them is intended to perform the same task: install **wireshark utility** (or make sure it is updated to the latest version) on your RHEL 8 and Ubuntu servers.
 It uses **root** user to perform this task and respective package manager: **yum** for RHEL 8 and **apt** for Ubuntu.

-#### Step 6 – Update GIT with the latest code
+**Updating GIT with the latest code**
-- Now all of your directories and files live on your machine and you need to push changes made locally to GitHub.
+- Our directories and files is stored in our machine and we need to push changes made locally to GitHub.
-- Commit your code into GitHub: use git commands to **add**, **commit** and **push** your branch to GitHub.

 ```
 git status
 git add <selected files>